impulsado/wannaNotes/CTF/TryHackMe/Advent Cyber 2022/Day 8 - THM 2022.md

 ### The Re-entrancy Attack
  Re-entrancy occurs when a malicious contract uses a fallback function to continue depleting a contract's total balance due to flawed logic after an initial withdraw function occurs.

+ ### Practical Application
+[Remix IDE](https://remix.ethereum.org/) Offers a safe and controlled environment to test and deploy contracts as if they were in a public blockchain.